 Note: the list below is not exhaustive as it does not include all excavations completed before 2000, or reports currently under review.
 If you cannot find your site listed, please contact Heritage NSW to check.

 You can also view archaeology final reports at your local council library.
 A copy of each final report submitted to Heritage NSW is lodged with the relevant council.

 In addition to final reports, the Heritage NSW Library also holds copies of archaeological studies (archaeological assessments, conservation management plans etc) completed for NSW councils, organisations and private companies.

-Below are listed some of the major websites relevant to historical archaeology in Australia:
+Some of the websites relevant to historical archaeology in Australia:

 - Australian Society for Historical Archaeology

 - Department of Archaeology & Palaeoanthropology, University of New England